-The Shareholders will be asked to pass an ordinary resolution to fix the number of directors of the Company at five (5).
-Management of the Company proposes to nominate each of the following persons for re-election as a director.
+The Shareholders will be asked to pass an ordinary resolution to fix the number of directors of the Company at five (5) Management of the Company proposes to nominate each of the following persons for re-election as a director.
 Information concerning such persons, as furnished by the individual nominees, is as follows:

-Name, Province & Country of Residence and Position Held with the Company Principal Occupation During the Last Five Years Number of Voting Securities Beneficially Owned or Controlled or Directed, Directly or Indirectly (1) Period(s) During Which Served as a Director of the Company MARK JARVIS (2) (3) British Columbia, Canada President, CEO and Director Businessman; President and CEO of the Company from January 2004 to present; President and CEO, director of Shoal Point Energy Ltd. from February 2013 to present; director of Claren Energy Corp., (formerly Terra Nova Energy Ltd. from February 2014 to December 11, 2018.
-4,501,538 January 9, 2004 to present LYLE DAVIS (2)(3)(4)(5) British Columbia, Canada Chairman and Director Director of the Company from June 2004 to present; CEO of Condor Resources Inc. from July 2013 to present.
-46,000 June 11, 2004 to present
+Name, Province & Country of Residence and Position Held with the Company Principal Occupation During the Last Five Years Number of Voting Securities Beneficially Owned or Controlled or Directed, Directly or Indirectly (1) Period(s) During Which Served as a Director of the Company MARK JARVIS (2) (3) British Columbia, Canada CEO and Director Businessman; President and CEO of the Company from January 2004 to present; President and CEO, director of Shoal Point Energy Ltd. from February 2013 to present; director of Claren Energy Corp., (formerly Terra Nova Energy Ltd. from February 2014 to December 11, 2018.
+4,795,415 January 9, 2004 to present LYLE DAVIS (2)(3)(4)(5) British Columbia, Canada Director Director of the Company from June 2004 to present; CEO of Condor Resources Inc. from July 2013 to present.
+300 June 11, 2004 to present MARTIN VYDRA (4) Edmonton, Alberta President and Director Businessman; Director of the Company from November 20, 2018 to present; currently President and independent consultant of Nonoc Ventures; Sherritt International from May 1987 and Sr. VP from February 2012 to April 2018.
+400,000 November 20, 2018 to present ROBERT MORRIS (1) (2) (5) Toronto, Ontario Director Businessman; Director of the Company from January 19, 2019 to present; formerly Executive VP of Vale Canada from 2012 to 2018.
+65,000 January 19, 2019 to present

-MARTIN VYDRA (2) Edmonton, Alberta Director Businessman; Director of the Company from November 20, 2018 to present; currently President and independent consultant of Nonoc Ventures; Sherritt International from May 1987 and Sr. VP from February 2012 to April 2018.
-390,000 November 20, 2018 to present ROBERT MORRIS (5) Toronto, Ontario Director Businessman; Director of the Company from January 19, 2019 to present; formerly Executive VP of Vale Canada from 2012 to 2018.
-35,000 January 19, 2019 to present ANTHONY MILEWSKI Kennewick, Washington, USA Businessman; Director of the Company from April 29, 2019 to present; currently President and CEO of Cobalt 27 Capital Corp.
-1,500,000 April 29, 2019 to present Director
+ANTHONY MILEWSKI (4)(5) Businessman; Director of the Company from April 29, 2019 to 500,000 April 29, 2019 to present Kennewick, Washington USA present; currently President and CEO of Conic Metals Corp.
+Chairman and Director Ĩ

-(1) The information as to security holdings of each director has been provided by the respective proposed directors and nominees and is not within the Company's knowledge.

-- (2) Member of the Company's audit committee. - (3) Member of the Company's disclosure committee. - (4) Member of the Company's nominating committee. - (5) Member of the Company's compensation committee.
+- (1) The information as to security holdings of each director has been provided by the respective proposed directors and nominees and is not within the Company's knowledge. - (2) Member of the Company's audit committee. - (3) Member of the Company's disclosure committee. - (4) Member of the Company's nominating committee. - (5) Member of the Company's compensation committee.